seattlerb/graph/README.txt

 == DESCRIPTION:

 Graph is a type of hash that outputs in graphviz's dot format.
-It comes with a command-line interface that is easily pluggable and ships with plugins to graph dependencies and status of installed rubygems, mac ports, and freebsd ports.
+It comes with a command-line interface that is easily pluggable.

-Leaf nodes are colored blue, outdated nodes are colored red, and outdated leaf nodes are purple.
+It ships with plugins to graph dependencies and status of installed rubygems, mac ports, and freebsd ports, coloring leaf nodes blue, outdated nodes red, and outdated leaf nodes purple (red+blue).

 == FEATURES/PROBLEMS: